Closing the Mentoring Gap

-Research conducted by MENTOR, to include U.S. Census figures on youth, identify 3 million young people who are in quality formal mentoring relationships, leaving 15 million youth without a mentor.
-Finding mentors for 15 million children is a tremendous challenge, but one that we are working to close.
+Research conducted by MENTOR, which included U.S. Census figures on youth, identify three million young people who are in quality, formal mentoring relationships, leaving 15 million youth without a mentor.
+Finding mentors for 15 million children is a tremendous challenge, but one that we are working to meet.
 By leveraging resources, we have been able to help communities tackle the challenges that hinder efforts to expand quality mentoring.
-With each mentoring initiative, collaboration and partner, we are making steady gains to closing the mentoring gap.
+With each mentoring initiative, collaboration and partner, we are making steady gains toward closing the mentoring gap.

 Defining the Mentoring Gap

 MENTOR is often asked how we arrived at the figure of 15 million young people who need mentors and who comprise what we call our nation's "mentoring gap."

 To arrive at that figure, we used a formula that takes into consideration Census data, certain youth risk factors and the number of youth already in formal mentoring relationships.

 We began with the 2002 U.S. Census, which told us that the country has 35.2 million young people between the ages of 10 and 18.
 And while we believe that all youth can benefit from having a caring adult mentor, we also know that some young people, due to life circumstances, could benefit most from a quality mentoring relationship.